tabernacle8/Taber_code/README.md

 #Getting set up

 In the first line of the linereader.js file you need to replace the "doc.txt" with whatever file path you need to analyze and run.
-TYhats pretty much it, just run the entire file.
+Thats pretty much it, just run the entire file.

 #Base Syntax

-Commands start with ">".
+- Commands start with ">".
 You can only write one command per line.
-Comments can be made by starting with "//" (No quotes)
+- Comments can be made by starting with "//" (No quotes)

 #Commands: